chhalling/codewithmosh/README.md

 This is the code I wrote (copied with modifications) while taking Mosh Hamedani's courses.

-The js_basics contains the code from the JavaScript Basics course.
+The js_basics contains the code from the JavaScript Basics for Beginners course.

+The oo_prog_in_js directory contains the code from the Object-Oriented Programming in JavaScript course.

 See https://codewithmosh.com/ for more information.